xiyuan-fengyu/ppspider/README.en.md

 ![ppspiderJobs.en.png](https://i.loli.net/2018/08/29/5b862f27e2809.png)

 # Update Note
+2019-05-08 v2.0.4
+1. Upgrade puppeteer: v1.15.0
+2. Rewrite the serialization and deserialization process to solve the problem of large object serialization failure
+    Due to this change, if you need to use the old queueCache.json which saved the running state, you can upgrade this file as following:
+    Import UpgradeQueueCacheTask at "@Launcher tasks",
+    Rename the old queueCache.json to queueCache_old.json and put it in the workplace directory,
+    Start the app and the queueCache.txt will be generated in the workplace directory,
+    Remove UpgradeQueueCacheTask at "@Launcher tasks".

 2019-04-29 v2.0.3
 1. When the ui interface switches tab pages, the previous tab page will not be destroyed.
 2. fix bug： PuppeteerUtil.links can't find urls when passing Regex parameter.